Children’s Continence Service

 The service also support children who require continence products because continence may not be possible due to medical issues.

-The continence service is delivered from our local children’s centres, clinics and hospitals around the West Essex area.
+The continence service is delivered from our local Family Hubs, clinics and hospitals around the West Essex area.